giantswarm/k8s-initiator-app/README.md

     - projected
 ```

+It will create or overwrite the pod security policy `restricted` even if cluster is upgraded.

 This will set the OIDC settings of a cluster.
 If available please use the CR to set OIDC, only use this as a last resource.